-Treatment compliance information for study drugs will be collected through counts at each visit, and the number of capsules taken relative to the number expected to be taken will be summarized for each cycle.
-The patient must take $\geq$ 75% of the planned doses for assigned study drug in a cycle to be deemed compliant.
-Similarly, a patient may be considered noncompliant if she is judged by the investigator to have intentionally or repeatedly taken $\geq$ 125% of the planned doses of study drug in a cycle.
+Treatment compliance information for study drugs will be collected through counts at each visit, and the number of solid oral dosage units taken relative to the number expected to be taken will be summarized for each cycle.
+The patient must take \geq 75% of the planned doses for assigned study drug in a cycle to be deemed compliant.
+Similarly, a patient may be considered noncompliant if she is judged by the investigator to have intentionally or repeatedly taken \geq 125% of the planned doses of study drug in a cycle.

-Importantly, a patient who receives surgery $\pm$ radiotherapy for locally advanced breast cancer is not considered noncompliant and does not incur a protocol deviation.
+Importantly, a patient who receives surgery \pm radiotherapy for locally advanced breast cancer is not considered noncompliant and does not incur a protocol deviation.
 For additional information, refer to Section 9.6.1.